 Backwarden Nature Reserve

-The south western part of Danbury Common is managed on behalf of the National Trust by the Essex Wildlife Trust, and is part of the Danbury Common Site of Special Scientific Interest which has a variety of habitats; extensive wet areas with wetland species like Marsh Willowherb, Fine-leaved Water-dropwort, Pennywort and Common and Lesser Skullcap.
-It also extends the lowland heath habitat range of the Common; has populations of reptiles and amphibians, and has its own way-marked nature trail.
+Pre-1600 ancient woodland required little management.
+Open glades occur naturally as old trees die and fall, and they support woodland flowers and shrubs until young saplings grow tall enough to shade out the lower vegetation, producing a range of trees of different ages.
+The woodland structure is now managed by the National Trust to provide as many different ages and types of tree as possible, and the glades and openings are artificially created by felling.
+The south-western part of Danbury Common is managed on behalf of the National Trust by the Essex Wildlife Trust, and is part of the Danbury Common Site of Special Scientific Interest.
+Here you'll find a variety of habitats; extensive wet areas with wetland species like marsh willowherb, fine-leaved water-dropwort, pennywort and common and lesser skullcap.
+It also extends the lowland heath habitat range of the common and has populations of reptiles and amphibians along with its own waymarked nature trail.

-This area of old gravel workings was, in 1994 part of an experiment to further the control of vegetation.
-Now turn left and head on to re-cross the bridle path 28 and head on up to marker post 7.
+Turn left and go ahead to re-cross the bridle path 28 and head on up to marker post 7.

 Old gravel workings

-In 1994 a flock of Hebridean and Jacob sheep started grazing within a temporarily fenced area, bringing full-circle of the management of at least a small part of Danbury Common.
+In 1994, this area of old gravel workings was part of an experiment to further the control of vegetation.
+A flock of Hebridean and Jacob sheep were allowed to graze within a temporarily fenced area, bringing full-circle of the management of at least a small part of Danbury Common.

-Livestock would have been allowed to graze here in the early spring but removed at the end of April, for the grass to be grown for 10-12 weeks before being cut for hay.
-Now make your way back to the car park or across the road to the Cricketers Inn for some refreshment, before continuing to Lingwood Common.
+Make your way back to the car park, or across the road to the Cricketers Inn for some refreshment, before continuing to Lingwood Common.

 If continuing to Lingwood, from the car park head left, cross the Bicnacre Road and turning left down Sporeham's Lane take the first signed footpath on the right.
 Now continue on the Lingwood trail.